 This helps in managing blood sugar levels and preventing spikes.

-6. Weight Management:
+6. Weight Management

 Satiety: The combination of protein and fiber in beans promotes a feeling of fullness, which can aid in weight management by reducing overall calorie intake.

-9. Prebiotic Effects: Some types of fiber in beans act as prebiotics, promoting the growth of beneficial gut bacteria, which contributes to a healthy gut microbiome.
+Some types of fiber in beans act as prebiotics, promoting the growth of beneficial gut bacteria, which contributes to a healthy gut microbiome.

-10. Antioxidant Properties:
+10. Antioxidant Properties

 Phytochemicals: Beans contain various phytochemicals, including flavonoids and polyphenols, which have antioxidant properties.